 - Requests for Hearings or Conferences - Judge Boyle will consider written requests for hearings or conferences with the Court provided they are made after conferencing with opposing counsel to attempt to reach agreement as to proposed hearing dates and times.
 If agreement has not been reached, the party seeking the hearing or conference should so notify the Court in their written request and copy opposing counsel with the request.

-- Judge's Copies - In civil cases Judge Boyle requires that the parties provide the Court with judge's copies ONLY for all dispositive motions (e.g. motions to dismiss and motions for summary judgment), responses thereto, replies, and supporting appendices and for any other document that exceeds twenty-five (25) pages in length.
+- Judge's Copies - In civil cases Judge Boyle requires that the parties provide the Court with judge's copies ONLY for all dispositive motions (e.g. motions to dismiss and motions for summary judgment), responses, replies, AND supporting appendices and for any document that exceeds twenty-five (25) pages in length.
 Hand-deliveries must be made to the clerk's office at 1100 Commerce Street, Room 1452, Dallas, Texas 75242, must be enclosed in a sealed envelope that bears the name of the judge to who the judge's copy is directed, and must identify itself as a "Judge's Copy."

 - Motion Practice:

 Requirements for Specific Motions:

 - Summary Judgment - The time for filing motions for summary judgment set forth in the local rules is modified by the Judge’s scheduling order.
 Judge Boyle strictly follows the local rules with respect to the content of summary judgment motions and responses as well as the requirements for briefing and appendices.
 Read the relevant local civil rules before submitting a motion for summary judgment or response thereto.

 - Motions to Dismiss - Do not combine a motion to dismiss and an answer in one document.
 If a motion to dismiss becomes moot due to the filing of an amended complaint, the moving party must notify the Court.